 Short-term Care Quality

-In the last category we scored, this facility was given a very favorable grade of A in our short-term care category.
-With this score, the nursing home finished off a straight A profile.
-Our short-term care scores are based in part on a nursing home's quantity of highly-skilled skilled healthcare professionals.
-This means a vast spectrum of services, spanning from registered nurses to physical and respiratory therapists, in addition to other types of therapy.
-Fortunately, it appear that this facility has registered nurses on staff.
-Not every facility employs these skilled professionals.
-However, based on the information they provided, it does not look like the facility employs physical therapists.
-Lastly, we considered the number of residents that ultimately were able to return home from this facility.
-We found that 0 percent of this facility's residents were able to return home.
+In the last category we graded, this facility was awarded a very strong grade of A in our short-term care category.
+With this score, the facility rounded out a straight A report card.
+Short-term care ratings are based on the nursing home's quantity of skilled highly skilled professionals.
+This means a vast scope of services, spanning from registered nurses to physical and speech therapists, not to mention other variations of therapy.
+Fortunately, it appear that this facility employs registered nurses.
+Not all nursing homes employs these skilled professionals.
+On the other hand, according to the information they provided, they do not appear to employ physical therapists.
+Finally, we looked at the number of residents that ultimately were able to return home from this facility.
+We found that 0 percent of this facility's residents returned home.

 Rating Over Time